Bilhorod-Dnistrovskyi fortress: Ottoman period

 In the 15th century, The Ottoman Empire repeatedly tried to capture the city.
 The hardest siege was in August 1484, when a 300,000-man army of Ottoman sultan Bayezid II and 50,000 troops of the Crimean Khan Meñli I Giray, supported by over 100 large ships, besieged the castle from the coast and estuary.
 After a nine-day siege, the fortress was taken.
 In 1485, Stephen the Great tried to recapture Bilhorod, but failed.
 Turks would rule there for 328 years.

 The Ottoman Empire made Bilhorod one of its strongholds in the north.
 The city suffered from endless attacks by the Zaporozhian Cossacks.
-Cossack chieftains repeatedly tried to sack the city - Hryhoriy Loboda, Severyn Nalivaiko, Ivan Sulima, Ivan Sirko, and Semen Paliy.
+Cossack chieftains repeatedly tried to sack the city, among them Hryhoriy Loboda, Severyn Nalivaiko, Ivan Sulima, Ivan Sirko, and Semen Paliy.
 Moldavians and Poles did not leave the city in peace either.
 However, Bilhorod remained an impregnable stronghold.
 Much attention to the fortress was also paid by the vassals of Turkey: Crimean Tatars.
 Bilhorod was often a place of refuge during the campaigns, and the Crimean Khan İslâm II Giray even died in the fortress and was buried in the mosque, of which only one minaret now remains.

 During the long Turkish domination, the Bilhorod fortress was repeatedly rebuilt and renovated with new fortifications.
 In 1657 Melek Ahmed Pasha significantly strengthened the fortress.
 In 1707, the Turks invited French military engineers, who constructed a new bastion line.
 After 1756, consolidation and repairs were made to the fortress almost every year.

 The 18th century saw three Russian-Turkish wars.
 First, in 1770, the fortress was invaded by the Russian army.
 The Russian invaders could not stay there long, and, according to Treaty of Küçük Kaynarca, finally returned to the city in 1774.
 In 1789, the town was captured without a fight by a large detachment of Don Cossacks and a Jäger (infantry) hunter corps headed by Mikhail Kutuzov.
 The following year, Kutuzov became commander of the fortress, but had to leave this position soon after.
 According to the agreement between Russia and the Ottoman Empire, the river Dniester was their border.
 The Ottoman period of Bilhorod ended in 1812, following the Russo-Turkish war of 1806-1812, when Russia took the eastern part of the Principality of Moldavia, between the Prut and Dniester rivers.
 The Treaty of Bucharest (1812) put Bessarabia (including Budjak) and Bilhorod under the control of the Russian Empire.

+The Akkerman Convention was signed in 1826 between the Russian and the Ottoman empires.
+This treaty expanded Russian influence in the Danube region and established a framework for the eventual independence of Western Moldavia and Wallachia.